JorjaFox/library/_source/_recaps/csi/viva-las-vegas.md

 ## Quotes

-_'Sara** _(to a mirror)_ So I had some time to think while I was away -- enough time to figure out why I made such a stupid mistake.
+**Sidle**: _(to a mirror)_ So I had some time to think while I was away -- enough time to figure out why I made such a stupid mistake.
 I do not have a drinking problem -- I have a _me_ problem.
-My P.E.A.P. counselor suggested that it would be a good idea for me to talk to my supervisor -- and that&#8217;s you -- Grissom. _(pause)_ I never told you about my family -- I never told anyone about my family, why would I&#8211;  --
+My P.E.A.P. counselor suggested that it would be a good idea for me to talk to my supervisor -- and that's you -- Grissom. _(pause)_ I never told you about my family -- I never told anyone about my family, why would I&#8211;  --

 - - -